cse364-unist/projects-group1/README.md

 If you go to the explore location tab and select a filming location, you can see a list of movies filmed at that filming location.
 Just select the desired filming location from the list next to ‘Select a location’.

-## FAQ

-### How do I reset my password?

-Go to the login page and click on "Forgot Password."
-Follow the instructions to reset your password.

-### Can I share my tasks with others?

-Currently, task sharing is not supported, but we are working on this feature for future releases.

 ## For Developers

 If you’re interested in contributing to our product, here’s how you can get started.